Куда я попал?

 ID Name References Techniques

-S0039 Net (Citation: Cybereason Cobalt Kitty 2017) (Citation: Microsoft Net Utility) (Citation: Savill 1999) Password Policy Discovery, Domain Groups, System Time Discovery, Domain Account, Local Account, System Service Discovery, Remote System Discovery, Network Share Discovery, System Network Connections Discovery, Network Share Connection Removal, Service Execution, Local Account, Local Groups, SMB/Windows Admin Shares, Domain Account
+S0039 Net (Citation: Cybereason Cobalt Kitty 2017) (Citation: Microsoft Net Utility) (Citation: Savill 1999) Password Policy Discovery, Domain Groups, System Time Discovery, Domain Account, Local Account, System Service Discovery, Remote System Discovery, Network Share Discovery, System Network Connections Discovery, Network Share Connection Removal, Service Execution, Local Account, Additional Local or Domain Groups, Local Groups, SMB/Windows Admin Shares, Domain Account

 S0100 ipconfig (Citation: Cybereason Cobalt Kitty 2017) (Citation: TechNet Ipconfig) System Network Configuration Discovery